Pipe recovery operations: Inside back off or string shot

-Manual Back Off
+Manual back off

 Manual back offs are the least preferred technique for removing free pipe from the hole since there is very little control.
 When performing a manual back off you take the desired back off depth(ft.) and multiply it by the weight of one foot of pipe.
 This will give you a rough estimate of the neutral weight of the pipe at the desired depth.
 By setting the pipe at neutral weight at the desired depth you are reducing any tension on the threads at the desired depth, thereby increasing your odds of the pipe unscrewing there.
 The driller will pickup the string to the back off neutral weight, and then left hand torque is applied until the pipe unscrews.
 There is no guarantee that the pipe will unscrew at the desired point making the manual back off the last resort for backing off pipe.

 Tools for cutting pipe

-Chemical Cutter
+Chemical cutter

 Chemical cutters use a propellant to generate pressure forcing the chemical, usually Bromine Trifluoride, through a catalyst.
 The resulting chemical reaction is expelled through the severing head of the cutter at a high temperature and pressure, which cuts the wall of the tubing.
 The resulting cut is a very smooth cut that does not require any dressing before further pipe recovery operations can take place.

-Jet Cutters
+Jet cutters

 Jet cutters use a circular-shaped charge to produce the cutting action.
 Jet cutters are capable of severing pipe despite significant downhole pressure.
 This makes them an ideal choice for extremely deep wells, greater than 20,000 feet deep.
 They typically leave a flare on the severed pipe string.
 This flare must be removed, typically by using a mill, before further fishing operations can take place.

-Radial Cutting Torch(RCT)
+Radial cutting torch (RCT)

 Radial cutting torches use a mixture of powdered metals contained inside the torch body, those metals burn at a very high temperature on ignition by the gas generator.
 The resultant molten plasma is then ejected through the radial graphic ceramic nozzle and onto the target tubing.
 The result is a clean, non flared cut.
 The highly energized plasma is capable of overcoming nearly any wellbore condition, and has a cutting success rate of 77%.
 The RCT does not contain explosives; this greatly reduces transportation costs and logistical problems.

-Drill Collar Severing Tool (DCST)
+Drill collar severing tool (DCST)

 The Drill Collar Severing Tool is often used to separate heavy weight drill pipe or drill collars.
 The DCST contains an explosive charge at either end of the tool; both charges are detonated simultaneously.
 The explosive shock waves meet in the center of the tool and combine to produce a very high energy wave capable of cutting through the thickest of pipe.
 The severed pipe is typically split and deformed, requiring milling.